 The authors acknowledge the contributions of Dr. Mardy Kazarians of Kazarians and Associates to the development of this document.
 Mardy was a key contributor to the development of the initial drafts of this document.
-We also wish to thank Jeff Mitman of the NRC New Reactors Office for his support in developing this document.
+We also wish to thank Jeff Mitman of NRR for his support in developing this document.
 Jeff provided us with many background references relative to low power and shutdown risk analysis, the developing LPSD PRA standard, and plant operations.
-He supported us through the early development stages during a series of conversations on these subjects.
-We also acknowledge the contributions of Dr. Ron Boring of Idaho National Laboratory and thank him for his contributions to early drafts of the report in the area of human reliability analysis.
-Finally, we gratefully acknowledge the support and patience of our NRC technical monitor, Hugh 'Roy' Woods of the NRC Office of Nuclear Regulatory Research.

-Abbreviations and Acronyms

-ADAMS Agency-wide Documents Access and Management System

-ANS American Nuclear Society

-ANSI American National Standards Institute ASME American Society of Mechanical Engineers

-BWR Boiling Water Reactor

-CCDP Conditional Core Damage Probability

-CDF Core Damage Frequency CFR Code of Federal Regulations

-CLERP Conditional Large Early Release Probability

-dc Direct current

-EOP Emergency Operating Procedure EPRI Electric Power Research Institute Frequently Asked Question FAO Fire Events Database FEDB FEP Fire Emergency Procedure High Energy Arcing Fault HEAF Human Error Probability HEP HFE Human Failure Event Human Reliability Analysis HRA

-HRR Heat Release Rate

-ICDP Incremental Core Damage Probability

-ID Identifier

-ILERP Incremental Large Early Release Probability

-IS Ignition Source

-LCO Limiting Condition of Operation

-LERF Large Early Release Frequency

-LOCA Loss of Coolant Accident

-LPSD Low Power and Shutdown

-MCB Main Control Board

-MCR Main Control Room MG Motor-Generator

-NFPA National Fire Protection Association

-NPP Nuclear Power Plant

-NRC Nuclear Regulatory Commission

-PAU Physical Analysis Unit POS Plant Operating State

-PRA Probabilistic Risk Assessment

-PWR Pressurized Water Reactor

-RCP Reactor Coolant Pump

-RES The Office of Nuclear Regulatory Research (at NRC)

-RG Regulatory Guide

-RISC Risk Informed Standards Committee

-RPS Reactor Protection System

-SRV Safety Relief Valve T/G Turbine/Generator ZOI Zone of Influence

-1 Introduction
+He supported us through the early development stages during a series of conversations on these subjects and during our tabletop exercise.
+In the same vein, we also thank Dr. Ray Gallucci of the NRR staff for his support during both the public comment period and the tabletop exercise.
+We also acknowledge Dr. Ron Boring of Idaho National Laboratory and Dr. Susan Cooper of the RES staff.
+Ron contributed to early drafts of the report in the area of human reliability analysis and Susan provided follow-up HRA support throughout the revision and publication process.
+We also acknowledge the contributions made by Ken Kiper, Rich Turcotte, Megan Woods, Hugh Hawkins and the staff at Seabrook Nuclear Power Station as well as Donald Vanovero, Kiang Zee (ERIN), Cliff Sinopoli, Josh Meisel and the staff at Peach Bottom Atomic Power Station who participated in the tabletop exercise and provided many substantial insights into the practical challenges associated with industries' efforts to implement and utilize PRA tools for LPSD plant operating modes.
+Rick Wachowiak of EPRI and Victoria Anderson of NEI were instrumental in setting up the tabletop exercise and recruiting the two volunteer plants, and for that support we are also grateful.
+We also offer our thanks to those individuals and organizations that commented on the draft report during the public comment period.
+These comments helped to improve the report and ultimately led to the tabletop exercise which also improved report quality.
+Finally, we gratefully acknowledge the support and patience of our original NRC technical monitor, Hugh 'Roy' Woods, and our more recent technical monitor, Felix Gonzalez, both of the NRC Office of Nuclear Regulatory Research.

+ABBREVIATIONS AND ACRONYMS

+Agency-wide Documents Access and Management System

+American Nuclear Society

+American National Standards Institute

+American Society of Mechanical Engineers

+Boiling Water Reactor

+Conditional Core Damage Probability

+Core Damage Frequency

+Code of Federal Regulations

+Conditional Large Early Release Probability

+Direct current

+Emergency Operating Procedure

+Electric Power Research Institute

+Frequently Asked Question

+Fire Events Database

+Fire Emergency Procedure

+High Energy Arcing Fault

+Human Error Probability

+Human Failure Event

+Human Reliability Analysis

+Heat Release Rate

+Incremental Core Damage Probability

+Identifier

+Incremental Large Early Release Probability

+Ignition Source

+Limiting Condition of Operation

+Large Early Release Frequency

+Loss of Coolant Accident

+Low Power and Shutdown

+Main Control Board

+Main Control Room

+Motor-Generator

+Nuclear Energy Institute

+National Fire Protection Association

+Nuclear Power Plant

+Nuclear Regulatory Commission

+Physical Analysis Unit

+Plant Operating State

+Probabilistic Risk Assessment

+Pressurized Water Reactor

+Reactor Coolant Pump

+The Office of Nuclear Regulatory Research (at NRC)

+Regulatory Guide

+Risk Informed Standards Committee

+Reactor Protection System

+Safety Relief Valve

+Turbine/Generator

+1 INTRODUCTION